xMinds events, resources, and memberships are always FREE |

 Hear MCPS staff talk about Autism Connections in the xMinds YouTube video below (15:04–20:27).
 To watch in Spanish, click here.

-Middle School Locations: Ridgeview M.S., Redlands M.S., North Bethesda M.S., Takoma Park M.S., Westland M.S.
+Middle School Locations: Ridgeview M.S., Redlands M.S., N. Bethesda M.S., Silver Spring International M.S.
+(Grade 8 Only), Westland M.S.

 High School Locations: Winston Churchill H.S., John F. Kennedy H.S., Watkins Mill H.S.